ThatCoolCoder/spall/README.md

 Unremarkable JS framework for the benefit of my learning, is probably very similar to some other frameworks.
 I've build this before using a JS framework so that I'm not influenced by the design of others, although I have used C# Blazor extensively.
 Compiler is built in Rust.
 Very WIP.

+Current status:
+- Can compile projects, which can consist of multiple files.
+- Supports basic HTML, including styling elements.
+- Can instance your spall elements inside other pages.

 ## Misc notes:

 An app is made up of elements, which are stored in the `elements/` directory.
 They're basically components but with a better name.
 Element file names are in format `{element name}.spall`.
 There must be an element called `Root` which is the root of your app.
 Calling them elements is somewhat confusing because HTML elements also exist.
 Maybe I should change the name.